You want smart political talk without the meltdowns?

 I got a family.

-Uh listen, believe me, I try and give as much away as I can.
+Listen, believe me, I try and give as much away as I can.

-I I usually donate to military charities.
+I usually donate to military charities.

 But you know something?

-I it's I'm so fed up with all of them.
+I'm so fed up with all of them.

-You know, the only thing that I want out of that was that I wanted you to be able to walk into that room as our representative, because we have never had one there.
+You know, the only thing that I want out of that was that I wanted you to be able to walk into that room as our representative because we have never had one there.

 It is the most disgusting display of sensationalism and journalism.

-We're so fabulous, we're so great.
+We're so great.

 I can't watch the Oscars.